planetarium/ninechronicles-devforum/docs/service-and-repository-structure/service-and-repository-structure.md

 #### 3.5.1.1.
 Difference between Libplanet and Lib9c

 - Libplanet is a .NET library for creating multiplayer online game on decentralized blockchain network.
-- Lib9c is a library that contains key implementations of NineChronicles, a decentralized RPG developed with Libplanet.
+- Lib9c is a library that contains key implementations of Nine Chronicles, a decentralized RPG developed with Libplanet.